Heatwave And Tornado Leads To Power Outages Across The State

 Roofs of homes were damaged in Logan due to significant winds, over 40 homes reported structural damage.

-As the heatwave continues with Gold CoHeatwave And Tornado Leads To Power Outages Across The Stateast topping 33 degrees, more severe storms are on their way.
+As the heatwave continues with Gold Coast topping 33 degrees, more severe storms are on their way.

 Central Queensland is being impacted a cold front, providing relief from the excruciating humidity across the rest of the state.